 There will be a final draft paper but no final exam.
 Each student will produce a coauthored manuscript (or a solo-authored manuscript, with permission of the instructor) that applies or develops an appropriate statistical model to an important substantive problem.
 Students will choose their own topics.
-What works particularly well is to start replicating an already published article in order to start developing it into a different paper using your own argument.
-My advice is to pick an article that interests you, was published within the last few years in a good journal, and uses methods we have or will talk about in class (or uses different methods at about the same level of sophistication).
+What works particularly well is to start replicating an already published article to develop it into a different paper using your own argument.
+Our advice is to pick an article that interests you, was published within the last few years in a top journal, and uses methods we have or will talk about in class (or uses different methods at about the same level of sophistication).